kedacore/keda-docs/content/docs/2.10/scalers/rabbitmq-queue.md

 - `useRegex` - This parameter allows to use regex (in `queueName` parameter) to select queue instead of full name.
 (Values: `true`, `false`, Default: `false`, Optional, Only applies to hosts that use the `http` protocol)
 - `pageSize` - This parameter allows setting page size.
 (Default: `100`, Optional, Only applies when `useRegex` is `true`)
 - `operation` - Operation that will be applied to compute the number of messages in case of `useRegex` enabled.
 Either `sum` (default),`max`, or `avg`.
 (Optional)
 - `metricName` - Name to assign to the metric.
 If not set KEDA will generate a name based on the queue name.
 If using more than one trigger it is required that all metricNames be unique.
-(DEPRECATED: This parameter will be removed in version `2.12`, don't set it)
+(DEPRECATED: This parameter is deprecated as of KEDA v2.10 and will be removed in version `2.12`)
 - `timeout` - Timeout **for this specific trigger**.
 This value will override the value defined in `KEDA_HTTP_DEFAULT_TIMEOUT`.
 (Optional, Only applies to hosts that use the `http` protocol)
 - `excludeUnacknowledged` - Set to `true` to specify that the `QueueLength` value should exclude unacknowledged messages (Ready messages only).
 (Values: `true`, `false`, Default: `false`, Optional, Only applies to hosts that use the `http` protocol)